sabbir2609/edge_course/notes.md

    - Automate the regular sanitization tasks, like removing duplicates or standardizing formats, to improve efficiency and consistency.

 By following a comprehensive data sanitization strategy, organizations can mitigate risks related to data breaches, maintain the integrity of their data, and ensure compliance with applicable laws and regulations.

+---
+# Performing preprocessing on the data
+- 1. Importing the necessary libraries
+- 2. Loading the data
+- 3. Checking for missing values
+- 4. Checking for duplicates
+- 5. Checking for the data types
+- 6. Checking for the unique values in the columns
+- 7. Checking for the distribution of the target variable
+- 8. Checking for the correlation between the features
+- 9. Checking for the outliers
+- 10. Performing the feature engineering
+- 11. Splitting the data into train and test
+- 12. Performing the feature scaling
+- 13. Performing the feature selection
+- 14. Performing the model building
+- 15. Performing the model evaluation
+- 16. Performing the model tuning
+- 17. Performing the model deployment